Peter's electronic projects

 radio remote control transmitter schematic

 The difference between the 4-channel and the 8-channel version is only the software inside.
-The 8-channel transmitter has one button per channel.
-The 4-channel transmitter has ON/OFF buttons for controlling four (latched output) channels.
-If you need addresses, connect diodes between CJ and the R1-R4 pins.
+The 8-channel transmitter has one button (S1-S8) per channel.
+The 4-channel transmitter uses S1-S4 buttons to turn on, S5-S8 buttons to turn off channel 1-4 (use with latched outputs on the receiver).
+The D1-D4 diodes and J1-J4 jumpers are optional, and are used to setup the transmitter address.
 Higher supply voltage results higher transmit power, but V+ range is 2-5.5VDC for the PIC MCU.
+When V+ is higher than 5VDC, use separate power for the mcu.

 4/8-channel V4.2 infrared transmitter